aisyah-adam/The-Green-World-Project/README.md

 # The-Green-World-Project
-A repo to store all my assignments for BC2402: Designing and Developing Databases 🌎
+SQL assignments submitted for BC2402: Designing and Developing Databases 🌎